Quakers -- 20th century -- Diaries

-Scope and Content note This collection is composed primarily of the original, handwritten diary of Alice Jones, and the photocopy of the original.
-Diary entries discuss the history of the Friends School in Ramallah, religious reflection and discussions concerning the divides between Muslims, Jews, and Christians in Palestine, and discussions concerning the politics within Palestine.
-Jones also provides descriptions of the children she teaches at the school.In addition to the Jones's diary, the collection...
+Overview This collection is comprised primarily of the original, handwritten diary of Alice Jones, and a photocopy of the original.
+Diary entries discuss the history of the Friends School in Ramallah, Palestine, religious reflection and discussions concerning the divides between Muslims, Jews, and Christians in Palestine, and discussions concerning the politics within Palestine.
+Jones also provides descriptions of the children she teaches at the school.In addition to the Jones's diary,...

 Overview Daniel Kent, emigrated to Chester County, Pa. from Ireland, in 1785.
 He joined the Society of Friends (Quakers) in 1790, and married Esther Hawley in 1791.
 Their great-grandson Henry Simmons Kent (1833-1906) was active in the establishment of Swarthmore Monthly Meeting and the Borough of Swarthmore, Pennsylvania.
 The collection includes material used by Daniels' great-granddaughter Ella Kent Barnard in preparation for the writing of three books.
 Among these materials are genealogical charts...